Medicinal Plant Lexicon

 Herbal drug preparations in finished dosage forms

-Cut drug to prepare tea
+Cut drug for tea preparation.

 Dosage